vandeynze/vandeynze.com/content/authors/admin/_index.md

   url: "https://smea.uw.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a resource economist focused on the intersection between conservation biology and human behavior.
+bio: I am a resource economist focused on the intersection between conservation biology and human behavior.

 Interests:
 - Ecological Economics